JohannesDeml/unity-guid-resolver/README.md

 3. Select Load unpacked and point to the chrome folder you downloaded
 4. Select the extension in your browser menu bar and click on select to choose a mapping file you want to use - Select the one that you generated in step 2.
 5. Reload your current page - If you can't see any mapping applied you can use the `Update Labels` button in the extension popup.

+## Troubleshooting
+* For firefox you can't upload the json in the popup, click the cog in the top right of the popup to open it in a new tab.
+This tab won't close.
+* For firfox, the addon will ask for permission every time you open a webpage.
+You can right-click on the addon to allow the addon for all content of the currently open domain

 [![Setup and Demo video](https://i.imgur.com/uECrI0G.png)](https://www.youtube.com/watch?v=Cek_NIIUSBI)